 Final Thoughts

-If you’re not a fan of the offset, there’s also a Straight Neck variant.
+If you’re not a fan of the offset, there’s also a Straight Neck variant which offers a more traditional look at address.

 2. Titleist TSR1 Driver